gitter-badger/node-mysql-wrapper/README.md

 });
 ```

-**Save method**  Returns a single object, also updates the variable you pass into.
+**Save method**,  Returns a single object, also updates the variable you pass into.
 ```js

 var newUser = { username: 'a new user', yearsOld: 23, mail: 'newmail@mail.com' };